mhendren/SHA256/README.md

 of the first n primes.
 Clearly, I could not use the Math library's square root function to do the calculation.
 So I had to write my own square root function (and prime number generator to boot).

 This has been written in a functional syntax.
-Currying has been used even where it makes things less readable.
+Currying was being used even where it makes things less readable, this lead me to find several areas where there was common code that did not appear common.
+I simplified those pieces, and removed the currying where it was no longer making any sense.
 Overall, the readability has been pretty good.

 I use the computer in the most abstract sense because I split everything out into arrays of 1's and 0's (literally).
 So I cannot even use basic integer handling routines in the calculation.